manishjakka/receipt-processor-challenge/Documentation.md

     ```bash
     docker-compose logs -f

 ### Request Flow
-  - A client sends a request to http://localhost (handled by NGINX).
+  - A client sends a request to [http://localhost](http://localhost) (handled by NGINX).
-  - NGINX forwards the request to one of the Flask replicas based on the load balancing policy.
+  - NGINX forwards the request to one of the Flask replicas based on the load-balancing policy.
   - The Flask app processes the request and interacts with the PostgreSQL database.
-  - NGINX adds debugging headers (e.g., X-Backend-Server) to responses for tracing.
+  - NGINX adds debugging headers (e.g., `X-Backend-Server`) to responses for tracing.

+---

 ## Key Features